Theology Corner

 The Bible teaches a specific truth if and only if a reasonable sampling of verses teaches a specific truth.

 The question arises, which of the English Bible translations are trustworthy for establishing basic Christian theology using a relatively small number of selected verses?
-Listed below are simple collections of stand-alone verse designations along with the associated core beliefs.
-Each subsequent section will examine the content of these verses as presented by a specific English translation.
-The primary purpose is to rank certain English translations according to their effectiveness in elucidating the core beliefs of the Bible.
+Listed below are simple collections of stand-alone verse designations along with the associated Wesleyan/Arminian core belief.
+Each of the four subsequent associated sections of Theology Corner presents the results of examining the content of these verses as presented by four specific English translations: New International Version (NIV), Authorized King James Version (AKJV), Young’s Literal Translation (YLT), The Voice (VOICE).
+The NIV is used as a standard for comparison.
+The primary purpose is to evaluate this wide range of English translations, according to their effectiveness in elucidating and supporting Wesleyan/Arminian core beliefs of the Bible, and to expose the utter absence of support for Reformed Theology.
+English translations, of all the verses listed below, are given in Section 13.20 of Theology Corner as presented by the New International Version.

 ______________